-The work done by hotel attendants is no less in clean affordable hotels than it is in boutique hotels or luxury hotels.
+The work done by hotel attendants is no less in clean affordable hotels than it is in fancy boutique hotels or luxury hotels.
 Still, appropriate tipping is always a personal decision.

 No need to look for a place to park.
 The valet parking attendant is responsible for parking your car, retrieving your car and providing you with a valet parking receipt.
 Valet tipping conveys your appreciation for the luxury of the service provided by experiences and skilled attendants.